DrewWham/Intro-to-R/README.md

 * [RStudio](https://www.rstudio.com/products/RStudio/)

 ### 2)Download the workshop data
 Download the data we will use in the workshop from the below link.
 The resulting file should be a compressed "2008.csv.bz2" file.
 Create a new folder on your desktop called "R_Workshop" and unzip the file into that directory.
-Once it is uncompressed you should a 689.4mb "2008.csv" file in that folder.
+Once it is uncompressed you should have a 689.4mb "2008.csv" file in that folder.
 * [2008 Flight Data](http://stat-computing.org/dataexpo/2009/2008.csv.bz2)

 ### 3)Download the "Workshop_Packages.R" file from this repo